 As approved foster carers for the Local Authority, Connected Person foster carers can expect to receive financial support via a fostering allowance, support groups and training.
 They will be expected to complete their Training, Support and Development Standards workbook within the first 18 months following approval.

-All supervising social workers are qualified practitioners and registered with the HCPC.
+All supervising Social Workers are qualified practitioners and registered with Social Work England.